 SchücoArena

-The name SchücoArena sounds a lot more modern than the stadium actually is.
-Already in 1926 Arminia played here at the Bielefelder Alm, as the stadium is originally called.
-At an arena you mostly think of a modern construction with a monotone architecture, in Bielefeld none of that.
+The SchücoArena sounds a lot more modern than the stadium actually is.
+In 1926, Arminia already played here at the Bielefelder Alm, as the stadium was originally called.
+If you hear the word 'arena', you mostly think of a modern and monotone construction, but Bielefeld's stadium is anything but that.

-The main stand of Arminia Bielefeld is almost in the backyard of the residents at the Melanchtonstraße.
-The stadium with 27.000 places is seen from above a giant letter C, with three stands connected with each other and the main stand standing more apart from the rest.
-The three connected stands has places in one piece up to the roof, like you often see in older German stadiums.
-Remarkable are the offices in the southeast corner of the stadium which offer a view of the pitch, just like the stadium of Belgian top side Anderlecht has.
+The main stand of Arminia Bielefeld is almost in the backyard of the residents on the Melanchtonstraße.
+The stadium with 27.000 places looks from above like a giant letter C, with three stands connected to each other and the main stand standing more apart from the rest.
+The three connected stands only have one tier from the pitch to the roof, like you often see in older German stadiums.
+The offices in the southeast corner of the stadium are remarkable, which offer a view of the pitch, just like the stadium of Belgium's top side Anderlecht.

 Museum/Archive/Forum/Arminia: MAFA

-In the Westtribune van de SchücoArena is next to the entrance of Block G and H the museum of Arminia Bielefeld located, the MAFA.
-A small, but lovely exhibition of the history of the club, with several original pieces that relate to the club and the stadium how they used to be.
+You can find Arminia Bielefeld's museum in the Westtribune of the SchücoArena next to the entrance of Block G and H. A small, but lovely exhibition of the history of the club, with several original pieces that relate to the club and the stadium.

 Kesselbrink

-In the heart of Bielefeld lays the Kesselbrink, the biggest square of the city.
-Not particularly a cozy square this giant car park, but for Arminia Bielefeld it's a place with history.
-Here at the Kesselbrink they placed their first match ever back in 1905, against a team from nearby Osnabrück.
+In the heart of Bielefeld lies the Kesselbrink, the biggest square of the city.
+It's not your typical cosy square as it looks more like a giant parking lot, but for Arminia Bielefeld it's an important place.
+On the Kesselbrink they placed their first match ever back in 1905, against a team from nearby Osnabrück.

 Stadion Rußheide

-In the east of the city lays Stadion Rußheide, at the Mühlenstraße.
-This athletics stadium was used by Arminia Bielefeld in the beginning of the eighties, when their own Bielefelder Alm was thoroughly renovated.
+In the east of the city lies Stadion Rußheide, on the Mühlenstraße.
+This athletics stadium was used by Arminia Bielefeld at the beginning of the 1980s when their own Bielefelder Alm was being renovated thoroughly.

 Tickets

-Big fun at Arminia Bielefeld is that the prices of tickets are relatively low.
-For just 20 euros you can visit a league game at the SchücoArena, and the tickets are easy to buy at the official website of the club.
+The biggest advantage of Arminia Bielefeld is the fact that ticket prices are relatively low.
+For just 20 euros you can visit a league game at the SchücoArena.
+The tickets can be bought through the club's official website.

 How to get there

-Take at the A33 motorway exit Bielefeld-Zentrum, after 6 km the SchücoArena appears on the signs, whereafter you'll be at the stadium in a couple of minuten.
+Take exit Bielefeld-Zentrum on the A33 motorway, after 6 km the SchücoArena appears on the signs.
+Follow the signs and you'll be at the stadium within a couple of minutes.

-Train station Bielefeld Hauptbahnhof has good connections with the Ruhr and with Hannover, Berlin and East-Germany.
-From the station, tram 4 brings you to stop Rudolf-Oetker Halle within minutes, close to the stadium.
-From the back exit of the station you can also walk to the stadium in 15 minutes.
+Train station Bielefeld Hauptbahnhof has good connections with the Ruhr and with Hannover, Berlin and East Germany.
+From the main station, tram 4 brings you to the tram station Rudolf-Oetker Halle within a few minutes, which is near the stadium.
+From the back exit of the station, you can also reach the stadium on foot within 15 minutes.

 Images: Shutterstock, BSR Agency, SANTOS